JamesBollas/vampire_matrices/README.md

-# Exhausive search for 1 digit 3x3 vampire matrices where both are invertable
+# Exhausive search for 1 digit 3x3 vampire matrices where both are invertible

 first few are